Collins2003/GG24-DeepFunding/level3_WRITEUP.md

-# Level III Submission — Dependency Weights (georgeterlumu)
+# Level III Submission — Dependency Weights (collinsaondongu)

 Level III was the most interesting of the three for me.
 3,677 pairs across 83 repos — for each repo, weight its dependencies so they sum to 1.